griffithlab/genviz.org/_posts/0002-03-03-ggplot2_exercises.md

 colnames(genes) <- c("gene_id", "seqnames", "start", "end", "width", "strand")
 ```

 Let's also grab a list of immune genes and annotate our data with these as well.
-The immune genes here come from the [pancancer immune profiling panel](https://www.nanostring.com/products/gene-expression-panels/gene-expression-panels-overview/hallmarks-cancer-gene-expression-panel-collection/pancancer-immune-profiling-panel).
+The immune genes here come from a [pancancer immune profiling panel](https://www.nanostring.com/products/gene-expression-panels/gene-expression-panels-overview/hallmarks-cancer-gene-expression-panel-collection/pancancer-immune-profiling-panel).

 ```R
 # read in the immune gene list